 Built with a waxless base and a unique profile, these Salomon skis perform superbly on groomed trails, and can be used for an occasional off-track outing.
 The Snowscape 7s are a bit shorter than usual and feature a clever S-shape for more maneuverability and edge contact when turning.
 Still, the Posigrip bases provide enough friction for flats, and camber (meaning the skis are down-turned like a frowny face) underfoot allows for more contact when kicking.
 Even with the included bindings, these versatile skinny skis are relatively light in weight and cost. $220

 Three things worth considering when shopping for cross-country skiing poles: shaft material, basket design and strap adjustability.
-For these reasons, the Swix Elite Off-Track poles prove to be a worthy companion for skiers interested in tackling both groomed and ungroomed terrain.
-They’re made of aluminum and fixed length—the strongest design available.
-Weight them, fall on them pack them a bit haphazardly, and they should be up to the task.
-Next, the 10-cenimeter diameter baskets promise good purchase when you’re forging your own path.
-And last, but not least, the straps cinch down to fit bare hands in warmer weather and expand to accommodate bulkier gloves when the mercury drops. $69.95
+For these reasons, the do-everything Swix Focus Nordic poles prove to be a worthy companion for skiers interested in tackling both groomed tracks and ungroomed terrain.
+They’re made of aluminum shafts and fixed length—the strongest design available.
+The straps cinch down to fit bare hands in warmer weather and expand to accommodate bulkier gloves when the mercury drops. $30

 For an aerobic activity like cross-country skiing, you want a breathable softshell that will block wind as easily as it dumps heat.
 Enter: the Lillehammer tights from Swix.
 Wind-resistant polyester paneling on the front protects from weather, while more breathable polyester behind the knees lets sweat vapor escape.
 An elastic waistband with a traditional fly is comfortable over or beneath layers, and zippers at the cuffs let you snug the trousers over ski boots. $120

-REI Co-op Lightweight Base Layer Long-Sleeve Crew Top (Women’s, Women’s Plus, Men’s and Men’s Tall)
+REI Co-op Lightweight Base Layer Long-Sleeve Crew Top (Women’s, Women’s 1X-3X and Men’s)

 When choosing a base layer for cross-country skiing, reach for a wool or synthetic top that’s classified as “light-” or “midweight.”
 These sorts of shirts will wick sweat best while adding a touch of warmth before you get moving.
 We like the Lightweight Base Layer Long-Sleeve crew top from REI Co-op, a no-frills polyester shirt with a touch of elastic for mobility.
 Flat seams are comfy under bulkier layers, and a lower back hem stays tucked when you reach for a pole plant.
 Nice touch: Maximum 50+ UPF sun protection means you can skate in only this shirt on bright, mild days without fear of burning. $39.95